-Immersive Experiences is the 16th annual spring seminar organized by Tampere University Game Research Lab.
-The seminar emphasises work-in-progress submissions, and we strongly encourage submitting late breaking results, working papers, as well as submissions from graduate and PhD students.
+Monstrosity is the 17th annual spring seminar organised by Tampere University Game Research Lab.
+The seminar emphasises work-in-progress submissions, and we strongly encourage submitting late-breaking results, working papers, as well as submissions from graduate and PhD students.
 The purpose of the seminar is to have peer-to-peer discussions and thereby provide support in refining and improving research work in this area.
-The seminar is organized in collaboration with the Center of Excellence in Game Culture Studies.
+The seminar is organised in collaboration with the Centre of Excellence in Game Culture Studies.

 The papers to be presented will be chosen based on extended abstract review.
-Full papers are distributed prior the event to all participants, in order to facilitate discussion.
-Two invited expert commentators, Dr. Aleena Chia (Simon Fraser University) and Dr. Usva Seregina (Goldsmiths, University of London), will provide feedback on the papers.
-The seminar will be held in Vapriikki, the museum center that hosts The Finnish Museum of Games.
+Full papers are distributed prior to the event to all participants, in order to facilitate discussion.
+Three invited expert commentators, Dr. Aino-Kaisa Koistinen (University of Jyväskylä, Finland), Doctoral Candidate Sarah Stang (York University, Canada), and Dr. Jaroslav Švelch (Charles University, Prague), will provide feedback on the papers.

 The papers will be selected for presentation based on extended abstracts of 500–1000 words (plus references).
 Abstracts should be delivered in PDF format.
 Please use 12 pt Times New Roman, double-spaced, for your text.
 Full paper guidelines will be provided with the notification of acceptance.